anaseqal/nova-import/README.md

 # Nova Import

-### 💡 Suggestion: `Nova v3.10.0+ has ability to create "standalone" actions for running actions without selecting resources. you can create import action without using this package.`
+#### 💡 `Suggestion`: Nova v3.10.0+ has ability to create "standalone" actions for running actions without selecting resources. you can create import action without using this package.
+[Tutorial](https://github.com/anaseqal/nova-import/issues/26)

 Import data to resources.